AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/experience-audit-dashboard.md

 ##### Recommendations {#recommendations}

 The **Recommendations** section shows an aggregate set of insights.
 By default, recommendations for **performance** are displayed.
-Use the drop-down next to the **Recommendations** heading to change to another category of recommendations.
+Use the drop-down next to the **Recommendations** heading to change to another category.

 ![Recommendations](assets/experience-audit-recommendations.png)